Tezsure/Tezster-CLI/README.md

 ```
 You can call this after each step when you deploy or call contract to see the updated storage.
 if you're on localhost, storage will change only after the deploy/call operation is baked by user manually.
-on alphanet node, user may have to wait before operation is baked and included in a block.
+on testnet node, user may have to wait before operation is baked and included in a block.

 To see what you can do with tezster, run